apollo

 FAQs

 Yes, Pregabalin may cause weight gain because it increases your hunger.
 However, regular physical exercise and a balanced diet with low-calorie food may help you keep your weight stable.
-Please consult the doctor if you have any further concerns about keeping your weight stable.
+Please consult your doctor if you have any further concerns about keeping your weight stable.

-Do not discontinue Pregabalin without consulting your doctor as it might cause withdrawal symptoms.
+Do not discontinue Pregabalin without consulting your doctor, as it might cause withdrawal symptoms.
 The doctor will reduce the dose gradually to prevent withdrawal symptoms.

 Neuropathic pain occurs due to nerve damage while muscle pain occurs due to spasms or injury.
 Neuropathic pain is chronic and is felt as tingling and burning sensation.
 Whereas, muscle pain is a dull ache and will generally get better within a few days unless it is a severe injury.